Intermodalics/pickit-docs/docs/documentation/picking/flexible-pick-orientation.rst

 This variation is typically due to:

 - **Robot tool compliance**, such as a passive hinge (below left), or flexible suction cup bellows (below center).
-- **Application-specific constraints**, like the clearance between tool and object at the pick point (below right).
+- **Application-specific constraints**, like the clearance between the tool fingers and the object at the pick point (below right).

 .. image:: /assets/images/documentation/picking/flexibility_real_examples.png
   :scale: 60%
   :align: center

-This article describes the features provided by Pickit to model such allowed variations.
+This article describes the features provided by Pickit to model such flexible pick orientation.

 .. _flexible-orientation-at-pick-point: